VIVA-LA-VIDA-Hellas/VIVA-LA-VIDA/README.md

 ---

-# BOM Build of materials all prices for our robot compartments
+# BOM Bill of materials all prices for our robot compartments

 ## Core System
 | Material                         | Amount | Price  |